 you raises the risk for strangulation, suffocation, entrapment, and SIDS.
 Bed sharing

 is not recommended for twins or other higher multiples.
+The AAP recommends that infants

-for routine sleep and daily naps.
+routine sleep and daily naps.
 These may lead to obstruction of an infant's airway

-Avoid using illicit drugs and alcohol.
+Don't use illicit drugs and alcohol.
 Don't smoke during pregnancy or after birth.

-prevent him or her from getting overheated, reducing the risks for SIDS.
+him or her from getting overheated, reducing the risks for SIDS.

-Avoid using loose bedding or soft objects.
+Don't use loose bedding or soft objects.
 Bumper pads, pillows, comforters, and blankets

 should not be used in an infant's crib or bassinet to help prevent suffocation, strangulation,